mli43/MusicMagician-IDS-final/Report.md

 the content shown on this page and the design of its layout.

 #### 3.1.1 Page Content
+This page was meant to be more of an informative / educational one rather than one focused on interactive visualizations as this particular dataset was limited in how much granularity it contained.
+We focused on the strongest trends we observed in this dataset through EDA and dedicated a visualization to each trend followed by an explanation of the events or developments in certain time periods that may have contributed to those trend changes.
+We discussed the rise of electronic music, dominant keys, changes in tempo and loudness, and a new feature we created from the full dataset called "explicitness" which measures the proportion of songs from each year which contain explicit lyrics.

 #### 3.1.2 Page Design
+This page contains six difent visualizations, each with an accompanying "Data" tab so that the data plotted in each visualization is available to the user if they wish to use it without cluttering the page with tables.

+The first visualization illustrates the rapid and sustained changes in the features acousticness, energy, and instrumentalness in the decades between the 1950s and 1980s.
+The plot is followed by our hypothesis of what caused this trend.
+This format of plot-explanation pairings is repeated for the next four visualizations that display loudness, tempo, explicitness, and frequency of musical keys, respectively.

+The last visualization on this page is an interactive one where the user can select a number of the features in this dataset to display on one chart in the time range of their choice.
+In order to standardize the scale of this plot, we limit the choices of features to those with a range of 0 to 1.

 ### 3.3 Data by Song
 In this section, we summarize the steps we took for data cleaning, design choices, and developing Streamlit application for the Data by Song page.